 - Start working on a personal essay.
 Have a basic draft that you can tailor to a particular theme.
 Common topics include: why you've chosen a particular major/career, a time when you've overcome adversity, describing your community service background, a person who has influenced your life.
 Scholarship Essay Tips

 - Come to school!
-Some scholarship have attendance requirements.
+Some scholarships have attendance requirements.

 - Read applications carefully.
 Pay close attention to deadlines, attach all required items and do not leave any section blank.
 Stay Organized with a Scholarship Tracker

-- Join the Remind Group for updates and reminders.
-Instructions are here.
+- Join the Remind Group for updates and reminders. remind invite

 UAHS Class of 2020 Virtual Awards Ceremony https://www.youtube.com/watch?v=_vSSeCnfikE&t=243s